jengalas/pz-adventures-jekyll/_drafts/2023-05-06-in-the-face-of-death-hike-xxv.md

       alt: This bridge was built in 1957.
     - filename: maybe-44-chg1
       alt: It isn't much to look at, but this ledge is a promising location for 44 CH.
+  gallery2:
+    suffix: cvx
+    images:
+    - filename: P5065060
+      alt: In the bar area at King's Pizza.
+    - filename: P5065062
+      alt: Mike and Ken in the room where we ate.
+    - filename: P5065065
+      alt: Pizza time!!!
 ---

 Twenty five years!
 Yes, this year is the twenty-fifth annual Death Hike outing.
 We've been doing this hike consistently now for more than half of my life, through all kinds of weather from snow to 39° deluges to 100° thunderstorm days, trail closures, hiking onto prison property, jury duty, house moves, marriages and divorces, a multi-year global pandemic ... basically all of the things that make up our lives.
 No matter how much or how little of each other we see during the rest of the year, it is a given that Ken, Gina, some students, and I will gather in May to celebrate whatever life has given us over the past year.